Disney's Color of Evil

 Wringing of hands in a sinister manner.

-Doofus henchmen (assess using Distribution of Intelligence Measurement—*DIM).
+Doofus henchmen (assess using the Distribution of Intelligence Measurement—*DIM).

 * The DIM is an intelligence distribution calculation asserting that all henchmen are equally dumb.
 As such: 1 henchmen will contain 100% of the available (usually low) intelligence, 2 henchmen will contain 50% of the intelligence, 3 henchmen will each have 33%, 10 will have 10%, and so on.
 See also key henchmen exception.

-…and be sure to check out the data visualization poster for this Disney villain color study, available in the store.
+Thanks for readaing and I hope you enjoyed that little diversion!
+Be sure to check out my data visualization poster for this Disney villain color study, available in the store.